itzrahulsoni/psReportHelper/README.md

 You can modify the CSS for a common look and feel.

+You can take a look at Sample\Case1\case1.ps1 to learn how to use the module quickly

 Get-Help -full for the command below for detailed help

 ##### Set-ReportFile - Set the file where you want to emit a table